by Sasha Alyson

 If this is what you’ve got, and you want to change it, I can’t tell you what to do.
 Too many people are already trying to run it from afar!
 But I’ll suggest a starting point: Set a goal to talk with five people in the next three days — family, friends, other parents, government officials — about this.
 Ask what they think.
 Discuss your ideas.
-If you do this, I’d love to hear what comes of it, either as a comment (below) or a reply to the Tweet on 17 Sept.
-2020 (at @k_colonialism) that has brought many people to this page.
+If you do this, I’d love to hear what comes of it.

 And of course, we welcome links to this page on social media or your website.
 If you found this informative, your friends and followers are likely to, as well.